-- The Union representatives and the alternates to the BUGLM Committee will be elected by members of the appropriate Nurses' Union Local at a meeting called for that purpose. - In the event that only one name comes forward for the position, that person will be declared elected by acclamation.
+- The NSNU representatives on ZLMC shall include the president of the locals referenced below.
+Alternates to the ZLMC will be elected by members of the appropriate Nurses' Union Local at a meeting called for that purpose. - In the event that only one name comes forward for the position, that person will be declared elected by acclamation.